pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

     python package I developed in 2018 for image analysis and debugging.
     Its successor is immvision.

-Developments for ImGui Bundle and its related automatic binding generator began in january 2022.
+Developments for Dear ImGui Bundle and its related automatic binding generator began in january 2022.